-201. If complementation were to occur, the number of replication incompetent GMO produced in the host cells would increase resulting in increased expression of WIVA20 antigens in the host.
+206. If complementation were to occur, the number of replication incompetent GMO produced in the host cells would increase resulting in increased expression of WIVA20 antigens in the host.
 The expression of the vaccine antigens in the host could induce an antibody response against DFT cells.
-The potential for cross reactivity of these antigens with cells of human, birds or animals have not been investigated.
+The potential for cross reactivity of these antigens with cells of human, birds or animals has not been investigated.
 However, due to their specificity to cancer, the risk of neoantigens inducing autoimmunity has been considered low (D'Alise et al., 2019).
 The temporary increase in the number of adenoviral particles could result in mild symptoms such as local inflammation, flu-like symptoms or eye infection that are expected to resolve within one week (Chapter 1, Section 3.3).

-202. If homologous recombination were to occur, it could result in the formation of replication competent HAdV-5.
+207. If homologous recombination were to occur, it could result in the formation of replication competent HAdV-5.
 The person exposed could potentially experience mild respiratory or eye infections depending on the route of exposure as described in Chapter 1, Section 3.3.
 These infections are self-limiting and rarely need medical intervention.
-If needed, antiviral therapies could be used (Chapter 1, Section 3.6).
+If needed, antiviral therapies could be used (Chapter 1, Section 3.9).
+As discussed in Chapter 1, Section 3.5 and Risk Scenario 2, animals are not naturally infected with HAdVs.
+Although HAdV species C have been detected in the faeces of domestic and wild animals, including birds, there is no evidence of animal disease following a natural exposure to the human virus.
 Theoretically, if homologous recombination in the major capsid proteins (HAdV-C) or other AdV regions with high homology occurs, it could alter the tropism and host range of the virus.
-However, the risks of potential increased harm are negligible as AdVs do not typically cause severe disease and the resultant recombinants are unlikely to be more pathogenic than a WT-AdV strain
+However, the risks of potential increased harm are negligible as AdVs do not typically cause severe disease and the resultant recombinants are unlikely to be more pathogenic than a WT-AdV strain.